glenkleidon/DelphiCertAuth/README.md

 Firstly you will be prompted to enter the details for the certificate.
 This is identical to the steps followed for the Authority.

-**__For web server certificates, make sure you use the exact, fully qualified name for the computer where you intend to run the web server__**
+**__For web server certificates, make sure you make the <COMMON NAME> the exact, fully qualified name for the computer where you intend to run the web server__**

 For windows look at the PROPERTIES of the Computer.
 For Linux look at the HOSTNAME environment variable